codingfriend1/Feathers-Vue/README.md

 2. Send the .apk file from `platforms/android/build/outputs/apk/android-debug.apk` to your phone and install it.

 3. Make sure the development server is running on your laptop under the correct ip name or hosting.

+#### Alternate Mobile Testing
+Find the ip address of your computer and load it in your mobile web browser.
+Ex: `http://192.168.1.45:3030`

 ## Email Verification